 What is a Merchant Account Fee in QuickBooks?

 If you invoice a client for $X and they pay you via PayPal, a part of that is taken away as PayPal fees.
 If you record the amount received of $X in QuickBooks, then it will show your bank account balance incorrectly.
 Thus to portray correct balance you would need to create Merchant account Fees.
 Record the customer’s payment, and then pay X dollars into the expense account, thereby taking it from your bank account.
 This will allow you to see exactly where your money is going.

-Merchant account fee within QB for credit card acceptance helps an organisation to charge customers.
+Merchant account fee within QuickBooks for credit card acceptance helps an organization to charge customers.
 The same amount then gets accumulated by the provider in merchants account.

 You can charge your customers card in many different ways.
 The merchant within, only charges a small fee for the services provided.
 On top of the standard fees charged, a merchant also charges a monthly fees as well, these are generally the maintenance charges.
 For accounts that generally have high volume entries are charged more but sometimes smaller businesses often feel the heat.

 - Note that the amount you record in the Receive Payment window should be the full amount of the invoice.